samiitdh/SSL_Project/Instructions.md

   Added Additional php file 2.1 - dbcom for data base communication. - Done by Mayank \

 Administrator:
-3rd "home_admin.php" - Taken by Mayank\
+3rd "home_admin.php" - Done by Mayank\
 This page should contain all the buttons which can redirect the admin to all the different pages related to his tasks.
 The tasks he can perform are: add or delete an account, view and search an existing account.

-4th "admin_view.php" - Taken by Mayank\
+4th "admin_view.php" - Done by Mayank\
 Through this page, admin can view,search and delete any account.
 The accounts are displayed as two tables - one for faculty and other for students.
 By default, the tables show all the accounts.
 When a query is entered, the tables then show the accounts matching that query.
 There will be a delete button here for every row which will ask for confirmation (a javascript alert) and then delete the account if pressed "Yes". \